FabianSBD/SBD-task-dependent/README.md

 For generating posterior samples as described in our paper, you can access the code in two separate notebooks: `sampling_deblurr.ipynb` for deblurring tasks and `sampling_ct.ipynb` for CT-imaging tasks.
 These notebooks contain the necessary code to generate posterior samples based on our approach.

 ## Pretrained models
-Checkpoints of the pretrained unconditional model and the task-dependent models for deblurring and ct-imaging can be found in this
-[Google drive](https://drive.google.com/drive/folders/1YIQzhNMF-5Mm24D_JcpMvuu-v7goz_w_).
-Download the checkpoints and place them in a folder named `checkpoints`.
+Checkpoints of the pretrained unconditional model and the task-dependent models for ct-imaging example can be found in this [Google drive](https://drive.google.com/drive/folders/1YIQzhNMF-5Mm24D_JcpMvuu-v7goz_w_).
+Download the checkpoints and place them in a folder named `cpts`.

 ## License